PennyLaneAI/pennylane/doc/tutorials.rst

 =========

-The following tutorials introduce the core PennyLane concepts, including QNodes, plugins, and devices, via simple and easy to follow examples.
+The following tutorials introduce the core PennyLane concepts, including QNodes, plugins, and devices, via simple and easy-to-follow examples.

 :html:`<h3>Learn the PennyLane basics</h3>`

-The following tutorials introduce the core PennyLane concepts, including QNodes, plugins, and devices, via simple and easy-to-follow examples.

 .. customgalleryitem::
     :tooltip: Use quantum machine learning to rotate a qubit.